andymeneely/squib/README.md

 In addition to this README, be sure to also check out the following resources for more details:

 * The `samples` directory in the [source repository](https://github.com/andymeneely/squib) has lots of examples.
+* [Iconoclast](https://github.com/andymeneely/iconoclast) is a basic set collection game I'm developing from scratch with Squib.
+Be sure to read the [commit history](https://github.com/andymeneely/iconoclast/commits/master) to see how the game has developed from scratch.
-* [Junk Land](https://github.com/andymeneely/junk-land) is my own creation that's uses Squib for both black-and-white print-and-play and full color.
+* [Junk Land](https://github.com/andymeneely/junk-land) is my own creation that's uses Squib for full-color rendering, and makes use of Ruby in a lot of interesting ways.

 ## Viewing this README